I. Non-Discrimination and Commitment to Diversity

 Guidelines for the proper use of social media are provided by the Office of University Relations.

-XII.
+XI.
 Political Participation and Activity

 A. Political Participation by Members of the University Community